NickLargey/web/README.md

 # web
-W.I.P
-an excercise in classes to create a web scraper using the Requests library to parse HTML tags and then add all found shows/dates to postgres SQL database
+An excercise in classes/SQL to create a web scraper using the Requests library to parse HTML tags and then add all found shows/dates to postgres SQL database